 Your company’s PAYDEX score shows if your payments are typically made without delay or ahead of schedule.
 As you might expect, a greater number is better.

 The scores work out as follows:

 Your company’s credit score ranges from 1 to 5.
 1 is the very best score.
 This matches your small business with other businesses with comparable payment histories.
-The score reveals how frequently those small businesses tend to pay timely.
+The score reveals how often those small businesses pay on time.